 - 1. The CSA works in partnership with dioceses and the Church Commissioners to carry out its functions.
 These are to: 'keep under review and recommend appropriate levels for the stipends of diocesan and suffragan bishops, deans, residentiary canons and archdeacons; establish and publish recommended forms and levels of pay for clergy, deaconesses and licensed lay workers'.1 - 2.
 The basis for the CSA's recommendations is that the stipend is appropriate remuneration for the exercise of office.
 It is set according to the following principles: - (i) Recognising the value of clergy in their role of responsibility and supportive of national and diocesan deployment aspirations. - (ii) Affordable to dioceses and realistic, given that money for stipends comes from the giving of church members. - (iii) Reasonable when compared with objective measures, in both a national and a local context, without creating undue disparities. - (iv) Flexible so that dioceses can take into account their strategies and financial situation, in the context of local variations in the cost of living, and the circumstances of parishioners. - (v) Agreed following meaningful consultation with dioceses and discussion within a range of representative bodies. - 3.
-Each year the CSA sets the following: - a National Minimum Stipend (NMS) for all clergy and licensed lay workers.
-Under Common Tenure all full-time office-holders must receive stipend, or stipend together with other income related to their office, of at least this amount; - a National Stipend Benchmark (NSB) for incumbents and other clergy of incumbent status; - recommended stipend levels for archdeacons, bishops and cathedral clergy. - 4.
-Dioceses, Cathedral Chapters, and the Church Commissioners are free to determine the stipends of individual clergy. - 5.
-Under Regulation 11 of the Ecclesiastical Offices (Terms of Service) Regulations 2009, no fulltime stipendiary officeholder on common tenure should be paid at a rate below the National Minimum Stipend.
-Under common tenure all full-time office-holders must receive stipend, or stipend together with other income related to their office, of at least the National Minimum Stipend.
-Stipends are set on the basis that accommodation is provided free of rent, water charges, repairs, insurance and Council Tax, and approved parochial expenses are fully reimbursed.
-The rate of new pensions each year is linked to the previous year's NMS. - 6.
-The CSA provides a tool to account for differentials in regional cost of living to assist dioceses in assessing the level of diocesan stipend required for it to have a purchasing power that is reasonable in comparison to those in other dioceses. - 7.
-In addition to its stipend recommendations, the CSA also provides guidance on a range of matters connected with the pay of clergy and licensed lay workers, such as parochial expenses and Council Tax.
+At the request of the House of Clergy, the Archbishops' Council has agreed to carry out a review of clergy remuneration.
+The review is expected to report at the end of 2020. - 4.
+Each year the CSA sets the following: - a National Minimum Stipend (NMS) for all clergy and licensed lay workers. - a National Stipend Benchmark (NSB) for incumbents and other clergy of incumbent status; - recommended stipend levels for archdeacons, bishops and cathedral clergy. - 5.
+Dioceses, Cathedral Chapters, and the Church Commissioners are able to determine the stipends of individual clergy. - 6.
+Under Regulation 11 of the Ecclesiastical Offices (Terms of Service) Regulations 2009, no full-time stipendiary officeholder on common tenure should be paid at a rate below the National Minimum Stipend.
+Under common tenure all full-time office-holders must receive stipend, or stipend together with other income related to their office, of at least the National Minimum Stipend. - 7.
+Stipends are set on the basis that accommodation is provided free of rent, water charges, repairs, insurance and Council Tax, and approved parochial expenses are fully reimbursed. - 8.
+The National Minimum Stipend is also used to set the pension (see paragraph 13) and the pension contribution rate (see paragraph 17). - 9.
+The CSA provides a tool to account for differentials in the regional cost of living to assist dioceses in assessing the level of diocesan stipend required for it to have a purchasing power that is reasonable in comparison to those in other dioceses.